microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 `num_samples` is the number of configurations to sample. -1 means unlimited (until optimization budget is exhausted).
 The returned `config` contains the optimized configuration and `analysis` contains an [ExperimentAnalysis](../reference/tune/analysis#experimentanalysis-objects) object for all the tried configurations and results.

+The tuend config can be used to perform inference.

-## Perform inference with the tuned config
+## Perform Inference

 One can use [`flaml.oai.Completion.create`](../reference/autogen/oai/completion#create) to perform inference.
 There are a number of benefits of using `flaml.oai.Completion.create` to perform inference.